-The French Army will evaluate its capacity to confront Russia in a potential “high-intensity conflict” similar to that in Ukraine.
+The French Army will evaluate its ability to confront Russia in a potential “high-intensity conflict” similar to the one in Ukraine.

 Hundreds of French soldiers are expected to participate in next year’s Dacian Spring military exercise in Romania, where they will demonstrate rapid deployment to NATO’s eastern flank in the event of a direct clash with Moscow.

-The objective is for a war-ready French brigade to reach Bucharest within 10 days, keeping in mind the potential challenges posed by a major conflict.
+The objective is for a war-ready French brigade to reach Bucharest within 10 days, accounting for potential challenges posed by a major conflict.

 “We used to play war.
 Now there’s a designated enemy, and we train with people with whom we’d actually go to war,” General Bertrand Toujouse, head of the French Army’s land command for Europe, noted.